Generic Name: brimonidine (Ophthalmic route)

 - cough producing mucus

-- crusting on eyelid or corner of eye
+- crusting on the eyelid or on the corner of the eye

 - difficulty breathing